Skip to Main Content

 Unacceptable Work Attire

-• Sweatpants/athletic pants
+• Sweatpants/pajama pants

 • Leggings as pants